romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 import { columnTypes } from 'pqb'

 Table.jsonPathQuery(
-  columnTypes.text(), // type of the value
+  columnTypes.text(3, 100), // type of the value
   'data', // name of the JSON column
   '$.name', // JSON path
   'name', // select value as name